daniel-fryze/inteview-medications-app-daniel-fryze/README.md

 * Environments and URLs where applications are available for testing
 * A quick look at what components and how they communicate to each other
 * Tools, frameworks and technologies chosen for the fight
-* How to run the application on the local machine after 'git push'
+* How to run the application on the local machine after 'git pull'
 * How to use the application - which button to click and which better not to
 * Data storage options used - where our data is saved
 * Rest API 1000-feet overview